seanreid1997/code-institute-p1/README.md

 <ul>
 <li>The template used for this website was the CI template from Code Institute.
 </li>
-<li>Code for footer icons was inspired by Love Runnig project.</li>
+<li>Code for footer icons was inspired by the Code Institute Love Runnig project.</li>
 </ul>